Bank Of Idaho Holding Co: Bank of Idaho Plans Treasure Valley Ribbon Cuttings

 Though both branches have been up and running for more than a year, Bank of Idaho President and CEO Jeff Newgard said it's important to mark the occasion.

-'I'm so proud of our branch teams and leaders who were able to get these new locations open in the middle of a pandemic and immediately hit the ground - helping hundreds of small businesses secure their PPP loans,' he said.
-'We finally have time to celebrate our Idaho roots and reflect on how far we've come.'

 Bank of Idaho has been a cornerstone in eastern Idaho since 1985, when their headquarter location opened in Idaho Falls.
-Their first Boise branch opened in early 2019, and in March 2020, stock for the Bank of Idaho Holding Company opened to public trading on the OTC-QX market under the symbol BOID.
+Their first Boise branch opened in early 2019, and in October of that year, stock for the Bank of Idaho Holding Company opened to public trading on the OTC-QX market under the symbol BOID.
 Bank of Idaho focuses on small businesses and is a leader in SBA lending.

 - END -